PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 For a different thickness you’ll need to adapt it.

-!!! warning
+>[!TIP]

-	For a better assembly and if your software does not add it automaticaly use "dog bone" filet on every corner.
+>For a better assembly and if your software does not add it automaticaly use "dog bone" filet on every corner. :bone:

 ![Dogbone example.png](image/Dogbone example.png)